AbdelrahmanHafez/e-flux-tech-interview/README.md

 ## Questions we're trying to answer:
 ### 1- How many connectors does each charging station have?

-With StationsDB seeded with the data from all the events, we have two pieces of information to answer this question:
+By using [get-connectors-counts](./src//helpers/get-connectors-count.ts), with StationsDB seeded with the data from all the events, we have two pieces of information to answer this question:

 1- By looking at the number of connectors (with possible readings) in a station.